 If you’ve ever seen the movie Catch Me If You Can, which is based off a true story, Leonardo DiCaprio plays Frank Abignale, who passed himself off as a deadhead pilot

-Are There Also Deadhead Flight Attendants?
+There Are Also Deadhead Flight Attendants

-Yes, flight attendants can also fly on deadhead flights when they’re scheduled for another flight in a distant location.
+Flight attendants can also fly on deadhead flights when they’re scheduled for another flight in a distant location.